Arijeet2580/Arduino-Projects/README.md

 4. [How to Contribute](#how-to-contribute)
 5. [How to make a Pull Request](#how-to-make-a-pull-request)

-## Initial Projects
+## Side Projects
-A. Bit Banging Code for Transmission and Reception of Data
+A. Bit Banging UART Communication

 ## Projects
 1. PassWord Validator